Diversity & Inclusion

 - Direct Women Project.
 The DW Project works to increase the number of women lawyers on the Boards of Directors of major U.S. corporations and institutions.
 The DW Project operates the Sandra Day O’Connor Board Excellence Awards and the Direct Women Board Institute.

 - ABA Legal Opportunity Scholarship Fund.
-The Scholarship Fund has awarded more than $3 million in scholarships to minority law students at American law schools.
+The firm has supported the Scholarship Fund, which has awarded more than $3 million in scholarships to minority law students at American law schools.

 For further information about Sullivan & Worcester's diversity initiatives please contact our Diversity Committee at email@example.com.